gionuno/metropolis_langevin/README.md

 ![image](distribution.png)

-A sample is made by 'partially' solving a stochastic differential equation with an addition Metropolis acceptance step.
+A sample is made by 'partially' solving a stochastic differential equation with an additional Metropolis acceptance step.

 ![image](random_walk.png)